Here are some of the terms you’ll come across when buying or selling property.

-This is a method of sale where prospective buyers are encouraged to submit their best offer and the seller can choose whichever one looks most attractive.
-There has to be more than one offer in writing (real estate agents aren’t allowed to pretend there are genuine competing offers if they don’t exist).
+A method of sale where prospective buyers are encouraged to submit their best offer and the seller can choose whichever one looks most attractive to them.
+There must be more than one offer in writing — real estate agents aren’t allowed to pretend there are competing offers if they don’t exist.

-To purchase a property before it is completed after having only seen the plans.
+To purchase a property before a structure or dwelling is built on the site, after having only seen the plans.

 A proposal to purchase a property.
-To make an offer, the agent will usually draw up a sale and purchase agreement and ask you to sign it.
-You can make your offer subject to certain conditions, such as finance, the sale of your current property or a satisfactory building report.
+To make an offer, the agent will usually draw up a sale and purchase agreement and ask the buyer to sign it.
+The offer can be made subject to certain conditions, such as finance, the sale of a current property or a satisfactory building report.

-Where the highest bid fails to meet the reserve price of a property at an auction and consequently does not sell.
+Where the highest bid fails to meet the reserve price of a property at an auction so the property consequently does not sell.

-This is a report that tells you relevant information that a council knows about a piece of land, such as the location of underground pipes, natural hazards, soil types and other ground conditions, and whether any building project on it will be subject to any resource consents or bylaws.
+A report that provides relevant information that a council knows about a piece of land, such as the location of underground pipes, natural hazards, soil types and other ground conditions, and whether any building project on it will be subject to any resource consents or bylaws.

 A pricing method used by some agencies.
-Prospective buyers can find out the asking price by enquiring.
+Prospective buyers can enquire about the asking price for the property.

 Power of attorney

-The loan amount borrowed or still to be repaid.
-The part of the monthly payment that reduces the balance of the mortgage.
+For a mortgage, the principal is the loan amount borrowed or still to be repaid or the part of the monthly payment that reduces the balance of the mortgage.